Amoralpa11/SBI-project/README.md

 * When performing the reduction of repeated interactions in the input by similarity we set certain thresholds of similarity.
 These thresholds can lead to consider subunits formed by the same chains and that have the same interaction but that are slightly rotated, so as to fit in a barrel for example, to be deprecated.
 In these cases we only gather one of these interactions and ultimately when building the complex, barrel in this case, the last subunit may not be added due to clashes derived from an accumulation of little rotation mistakes in the rest of subunits forming the barrel.

 * With the recursive approach the amount of processing time when many chains with many interactions are passed and an intensive search is specified can be very large.
-In these cases we recommend to use the option -simp of the program which returns the first structure found, therefore, reducing processing time but with the inconvenient that the structure returned may not be the desired by the user.
+This is because the program tries to introduce the chains in all possible orders in order to get every posible structures from the input.
+Despite two identical structures can't be generated, an structure with complex interactions can generate a many versions of the complex.

 * We would have liked to give the user a little more control over the parameters used to define clashes and interactions allowing him to pass a file with the specifications of the parameters.
 For example, if he wanted to use CA or CB to measure distances, minimum distance to consider a clash/interaction, etc...